Leighton House Museum

-The New London Architecture museum is not necessarily one of the most unusual museums in London, but it warrants inclusion in this list simply by virtue of the giant, 12 metre, 1:1500 scale model of central London.
+NLA’s The London Centre is not necessarily one of the most unusual museums in London, but it warrants inclusion in this list simply by virtue of its giant, 12 metre, 1:2000 scale model of central London.
 It’s also regularly updated to include planning permission approved infrastructure, so you can see the future of London.

 Details: The London Centre, 3 Aldermanbury, EC2V 7HH | Open Tues-Sat | Free entry

 London Postal Museum | Clerkenwell

-Not merely an intriguing stroll through the history of London’s postal service (including the first ever post box and the plaster cast of Queen Liz used to make stamps), the London Postal Museum also plays host to a secret, cavernous underground tunnel network that was once used to transport mail across the city.
+Not merely an intriguing stroll through the history of London’s postal service (including the first ever post box and the plaster cast of the late Queen Liz used to make stamps), the London Postal Museum also plays host to a secret, cavernous underground tunnel network that was once used to transport mail across the city.
 And you can ride it.

 Details: 15-20 Phoenix Place, WC1X 0DA | Open Wed-Sun | £16 online/£17 OTD

 Novelty Automation | Holborn

 Tucked inside an old Tudor-style shop front in Holborn is a bizarre penny arcade of automata created by engineer and cartoonist, Tim Hunkin.
 Step inside an eclipse-in-a-box, test your nerve against a drooling mechanical dog, play a lighthearted game of “Divorce”, and take a brief holiday on a magic carpet.